Formal Reasoning About Confidence and Automated Verification of Neural Networks: Softmax Approximation

 \section{Softmax Approximation}

+In Figure~\ref{fig:lb-ub-approx}, we illustrate the estimation of the lower bound, by plotting confidence vs the gap between the top two outputs.
+The thick curve plots the user defined thresholds, and the dashed curve plots the lower bound approximation.
+For a target confidence threshold $\thresh$ on the Y-axis, a horizontal line to the user defined threshold curve finds the $\delta$, while the vertical line from the intersection crosses the lower bound curve at $\thresh_{lb}$; the lower bound for any counterexample.

-We present a theoretical comparison between our softmax approximation and the approximation introduced in~\cite{athavale2024verifying}.
-Below is the definition of the softmax function.
+We also present a theoretical comparison between our \softmax{} approximation and the approximation introduced in~\cite{athavale2024verifying}.
+Below is the definition of the \softmax{} function.
 We omit the factor of 100 from the equation, as it was used solely to convert probabilities into percentages:

 The paper~\cite{athavale2024verifying} introduced lower and upper bounds for the softmax function as follows.
 Let $c$ be the index of the maximum value, i.e., $c = \arg\max_{i=1}^{m} y_i$:

 where $\text{Sig}(x) = \frac{1}{1+e^{-x}}$ is the sigmoid function, and $\max$ denotes the usual maximum operation.